parttimenerd/temci/doc/temci_exec.rst

     in:         Str()
                 default: input.exec.yaml

-    # List of included run blocks (all: include all), or their tag attribute or their number in the
+    # List of included run blocks (all: include all)
+    # or their tag attribute or their number in the
     # file (starting with 0)
     included_blocks:         ListOrTuple(Str())
                 default: [all]

-    # Maximum time one run block should take, -1 == no timeout, supports normal time span expressions
+    # Maximum time one run block should take, -1 == no timeout,
+    # supports normal time span expressions
     max_block_time:         ValidTimespan()
                 default: '-1'